Developer(s) – Dennation Games & Abstraction Games

 Storyline – 2/10

 The story is also even more of a mess than the game’s control scheme.
 The game follows a man called Jacket, who is forced to undertake a series of assassination jobs; all the while, his world becoming evermore surreal and having various terrible things happen to himself and the people he cares about.
 After the first chapter, I stopped caring about the story, since not only is it difficult to follow at the best of times, but it is also presented out of chronological order.
 Though the developer intentionally implemented all this, none of it worked for me at all.
-Once more, it’s not as if the gameplay makes up for the lack of story, as was the case with most 8-BIT games released around the time when this title takes place, 1989, so to have the story as distorted as it is seemed to me like more of a frustration than a surreal artistic expression.
+Once more, it’s not as if the gameplay makes up for the lack of story, as was the case with most 8-BIT games released around the time when this title takes place, 1989, so to have the story as distorted as it seems to me like more of a frustration than a surreal artistic expression.

 Originality – 5/10

-I can appreciate the fact that developer attempted to make the game stand out in terms of visuals and overall concept.
+I can appreciate the fact that the developer attempted to make the game stand out in terms of visuals and overall concept.
 It also stands out in terms of gameplay, but albeit for all the wrong reasons.
-I’m not sure whether any significant improvements were made the with the sequel, Hotline Miami 2: Wrong Number, and there may come a time when I play and review that game, but there certainly would have been significant room for improvement as far as I’m concerned.
+I’m not sure whether any significant improvements were made with the sequel, Hotline Miami 2: Wrong Number, and there may come a time when I play and review that game, but they’re certainly would have been significant room for improvement as far as I’m concerned.

 Overall, Hotline Miami is one of the most overrated debacles I’ve witnessed within the indie gaming scene.
 The gameplay is repetitious, the controls are broken, the lifespan is laughable and the story seemed about as nonsensical as a glass hammer.